UdaraChamidu/UdaraChamidu/README.md

 ## 🌌 About Me

 Hi, I'm **Udara Herath**, a Computer Engineering undergraduate at the University of Jaffna, Sri Lanka.
-I specialize in building **AI-powered systems, full-stack applications, and intelligent automation solutions**.
+I specialize in building **AI powered systems, full-stack applications, and intelligent automation solutions**.

 I am currently working as:
 - 🧑‍💻 Software Engineer